-Zhanat is a graduate of Duke University School of Law (LL.M) and Kazakhstan University of the Humanities and Law (LL.B equivalent, graduation with high honors).
-Admitted to practice in the State of New York (New York Bar Admission, 2002).
+Mr. Alimanov has graduated from Duke University School of Law (LL.M) and Kazakhstan University of the Humanities and Law (LL.B).
+He is admitted to practice in the State of New York (2002).

-Field of Study: Legal Ethics and Professional Responsibility.
+Field of Study: Anti-money Laundering and Legal Ethics

 Programme of Study: Ph.D.